ad-freiburg/sparql-conformance-uploader/README.md

 5. Activate an Event, we only need it to get the installation ID.

-6. Use ***"only installed on this account"*** and select your qlever repository.
+6. Install only on this account.

 7. Generate a private key, put the downloaded key into the upload-server directory and edit the config to use the key.

+8. Go to install app, choose your account, select your qlever repository.

+9. Get the AppId from the GitHub-App settings

-8. Get the installation ID and the AppId from the GitHub-App settings and edit the config.
+10. Goto the Advanced settings, under Recent Deliveries you will see a "installation.created" click it and get the installation ID from the payload  and edit the config.

-9. Create a key to make the upload of files more secure, save it in the upload-server directory and edit the config.
+11. Create a key to make the upload of files more secure, save it in the upload-server directory and edit the config.

+12. You need to set the author name (name of the bot writing the comment) in the config, the name should be the last part of the settings url + **[bot]** (example: https://github.com/settings/apps/conformance-test ***commentAuthor="conformance-test[bot]"***)

-10. When you are done with the config rename it (to for example config).
+13. When you are done with the config rename it (to for example "config.json").

-11. Push the workflow files to your qlever repository.
+14. Push the workflow files to your qlever repository.

-12. Create a new Action Secret for the server key you created, called SERVER_KEY.
+15. Create a new Action Secret for the server key you created, called SERVER_KEY.

-13. Create a new Action Secret for the server url you will use, called SERVER_URL.
+16. Create a new Action Secret for the server url you will use, called SERVER_URL.

-14. Either you setup the first result file yourself or you do a commit to the master/main branch, after that everything should work.
+17. Either you setup the first result file yourself or you do a commit to the master/main branch, after that everything should work.

 ## Starting the server